• Skip to primary navigation

 Classic Slow Cooker Beef Stew recipe

-Chuck roast is the best beef stew meat.
+• Beef chuck roast - Chuck roast is the best beef stew meat.
 Not only is this cheaper cut of meat easier on your wallet, but it contains a little more fat than most other cuts.
 This fat melts out of the beef during the long cooking time and blends itself with the beef stock to create a luxurious broth.
-Adding a little flour to the slow cooker gives an extra boost to thickening the broth.
-If you are looking for a little healthier beef stew feel free to substitute a leaner cut like rump/round roast.
+If you want to cut down on the calories, you can substitute rump roast or a round roast instead.

 • Beef stock - Beef broth can also be used.